Sturgeon issues apology over forced adoption

 "We know some will always have lacked a sense of belonging, some may have suffered mistreatment or abuse."

-Addressing MSPs in the Holyrood chamber as victims and campaigners watched on from the public gallery, Ms Sturgeon said forced adoption "is a level of injustice which is hard now for us to comprehend" and was caused by a society that treated women as "second class citizens".
+Addressing MSPs in the Holyrood chamber as victims and campaigners watched on from the public gallery, Ms Sturgeon said forced adoption was "a level of injustice which is hard now for us to comprehend".

+She said it was caused by a society that treated women as "second class citizens".